-If the delinquent charges that caused the financial suspension are not resolved by a specific date established by the Student Financial Services Office, the financially suspended student will be administratively withdrawn from the University.
+If the delinquent charges that caused the Financial Suspension are not resolved by a specific date established by the Student Financial Services Office, the student will be administratively withdrawn from the University.
+In this instance, the student will not receive any academic credit for the term although all charges remain due to the University.

 Refunds.
-Students can withdraw from the University or drop specific classes using the web registration system, until the published "Last Day to Drop a Class."
-After that date, students must contact the Office of the Registrar.
-The effective date of the withdrawal/dropped class is the date the class or classes are deleted from the student's computer record through web registration.
+Students can withdraw from the University or drop specific classes using the web registration system until the published "Last Day to Drop a Class," after which, students must contact the Office of the Registrar.
+The effective date of the withdrawal/dropped class is the date of deletion of the class(es) from the student's record.

-For students withdrawing/canceling all classes, Student Financial Services will refund fees approximately three weeks after withdrawal is processed.
-A "Request for Refund of Credit Balance" form, available in the Student Financial Services Office, MUST be completed by the student fully withdrawing to initiate the process of a refund.
-All balances due to the University will be deducted from the amount to be refunded.
-Any remaining credit due the student will be refunded.
+For students withdrawing/canceling all classes, refunds for credit balances will be processed approximately three weeks after the withdrawal is processed.
+Students MUST complete a "Request for Refund of Credit Balance" form (available in Student Financial Services) in order to initiate the process of a refund.
+All balances due the University will be deducted before a refund is issued.